 Today we see a government in Manila that is committed to a market-oriented reform program -- and one that possesses the political support necessary to implement it.
 We anticipate that the groundwork will be laid by the end of this year for a new growth-oriented financial program for the Philippines.

 This should encompass new resources from the World Bank, the Asian Development Bank and bilateral donors, as well as more forthcoming approaches to financing the very large foreign debt inherited by the new government.

 At times, we hear differing views among some members of the new Philippine government about economic issues.
 We usually do hear debate, and occasionally dissonance, in democratic governments; that is the sound of a democracy at work.
 The evolution of these policies under debate -- particularly those involving labor -- will continue to be of special concern to us, as well as to other potential foreign investors.
-But what has impressed me thus far has been the degree to which the unent government President Aquino has spoken out in support of policies favoring (She) has made clear that future articulation free enterprise.
-OF The Prisident. of labor policy will be done through her officen Putting an President Ag end to speculation about selective debt repudiation, she "If we did that, nobody would be willing to help us stated anymore...
-We have a word of honor and we still have to borrow."
-[President Aquino's] statements and actions are promising signs for the future.
+But what has impressed me thus far has been the degree to which the current governt President Aquino has spoken out in support of policies favoring free enterprise.
+She has made clear that future articulation OF The Prisident. of labor policy will be done through her office, Putting an is let Am end to speculation about selective debt repudiation, she stated "If we did that, nobody would be willing to help us anymore...
+We have a word of honor and we still have to The gonemant's borrow." | President Aquino's statements and actions are promising signs for the future.